tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * The data shows that trading Shopify in the short term is potentially more profitable, as the average daily return of a 1-year time frame is the highest at `0.004532`, or `4.53%`.

-Get students to briefly reflect about what they've just learned by asking the following question:
+Get students to briefly reflect on what they've just learned by asking the following question:

-For what other accounts can daily returns be used to determine return on investment?
+For what other accounts can daily returns be used to determine the return on investment?

 **Answer:** Savings accounts and Registered Retirement Savings Plan (RRSP) accounts generate daily ROI.